wearetechnative/terraform-aws-module-terraform-backend/README.md

 In case multiple Terraform projects are used on the same account they should be differentiated by `var.name`.
 Creating seperate modules increases seperation without increasing cost because all resources are either pay per use by default (S3) or configured to do so (DynamoDB).

 The KMS key should be provided externally as these incur a monthly 1 dollar cost.
+See `var.kms_key_arn` for this.

 [![](we-are-technative.png)](https://www.technative.nl)